Michigan Green Schools

 The Michigan Green Schools program was established as a statewide program by Michigan’s Public Act 146 of 2006.
 It operated as an independent 501c3 organization for 15 years and is now housed within the Michigan Department of Environment, Great Lakes, and Energy’s Environmental Education Program.

-2024-2025 the Certified Green Schools In Oakland County
+Congratulations 2024-2025 the Certified Green Schools

 Award Levels

 The Michigan Green Schools Program encourages public and private schools to participate in environmentally friendly and energy savings activities.
+A school is eligible to receive a Green School, Emerald School, or Evergreen School Environmental Stewardship Designation depending on the number of activities completed by the school and/or students.

 The History of Oakland County’s Michigan Green Schools Program